Sousastep/SousaFX-docs/docs/content/MaxOrPluginSelector.rst

 Latency Compensation
 --------------------

-Latency compensation is recalculated whenever a plugin loads, or the FX Banks change.
-If a plugin parameter changes the plugins latency after it loads, then manually recalculate the latency by clicking "check latency".
+Latency compensation is recalculated whenever a plugin loads, or an FX Bank selection changes.
+This ensure the lowest possible latency depending on which effects are in use.
+If a plugin parameter changes its plugin's latency after said plugin loads, you must manually trigger a recalculation by clicking "check latency".

 .. image:: media/latency.png
    :width: 100%